 If your dog bites someone, your first priority is to gain control of the dog and assist the dog bite victim.
 Stay calm, don’t argue with the victim.
 If the dog bite victim needs medical treatment, call 911.
 You should pay the victim’s medical expenses.
 If the victim does not need immediate medical attention, provide your contact information to the victim, make certain to get the victim’s contact information.
 If there were any witnesses, make certain to get their contact information as well.
 Make certain that you have the dog’s updated vaccination records available.
 You’ll want to make certain to give the victim information about the dog’s rabies vaccinations.

 Stay calm and document as much information about the incident as possible.
 There is a chance that the victim will take legal action against you.
 Do not make statement to anyone about the incident until you have spoken with a legal professional.
-You’ll find the help you need at the Law Offices Of Ronald J. Resmini, where we have been successfully representing people in personal injury cases for more than forty years.
+You’ll find the help you need at the Law Offices of Ronald J. Resmini, Accident & Injury Lawyers, Ltd., where we have been successfully representing people in personal injury cases for more than forty years.

 Our Personal Injury Lawyers have all been designated as “Super Lawyers” or “Rising Stars” by Super Lawyers Magazine.
 Ronald J. Resmini has earned the highest possible rating from Martindale-Hubbell and is a member of the Million Dollar Advocates Forum.
-The lawyers of the Law Offices Of Ronald J. Resmini have many years of experience handling dog bite and other personal injury claims, and can give you clear, straightforward, and honest answers to all of your questions about the legal process regarding dog bites.
-Call the Law Offices Of Ronald J. Resmini today to schedule your free consultation with a Rhode Island Lawyer.
+The lawyers of the Law Offices of Ronald J. Resmini, Accident & Injury Lawyers, Ltd. have many years of experience handling dog bite and other personal injury claims, and can give you clear, straightforward, and honest answers to all of your questions about the legal process regarding dog bites.
+Call the Law Offices of Ronald J. Resmini, Accident & Injury Lawyers, Ltd. today to schedule your free consultation with a Rhode Island Lawyer.
 Pick up the phone and call us now at (401) 751-8855.

 It is the legal responsibility of pet owners to ensure that people are safe from their pets.
 Unfortunately, many dog owners let their pets run loose, don’t keep their pets under control, and are careless even with pets who have been aggressive in the past and may be dangerous to others.
 Oftentimes this type of pet owner will let their dog roam loose. walk their dog around people without having the dog on a leash, and let their dog approach others – not keeping their dog under control.